tonzari/set-game-flow/README.md

 # SET card game

 I'm recreating the card game SET in Unity.
 Currently, this repo only contains the basic flow and state of the game.
-I have a separate project that does brute force calculations on finding SETs automatically, which I intend to use for:
+I have a separate project that does brute force calculations on finding SETs automatically, which I intend to implement soon and use for:
 - aiding the player with hints
 - creating simple AI players to play SET against
 - track stats on SETs the player find, give feedback (for example, "Out of the SETs you've called, 56% have {so and so features}, which may help a player understand a weakness or strength in their game perception)